Sri01729/template-ai-storyboard-consistent-character/EVALS.md

 ### Agent Configuration

-Creative content agents include evaluation metrics in their configuration:
+Each agent includes evaluation metrics in its configuration:

 ```typescript
 import { storyboardSpecificEvals } from '../evals/storyboard-evals';